 There is nothing inherently wrong with social media, but overusing it or only using it for meaningless interactions might increase loneliness.

-6. How to Use the Internet to Avoid Loneliness
+6. How Can You Use the Internet to Avoid Loneliness?

 Avoid the feelings of envy associated with seeing / reading other people’s posts.
 People often put up a front on social media, and everything is not always as rosy as it may seem.